actions-packages-examples/on-dispatch-install-firebase/README.md

-# ape-template
+# on-dispatch-curl

-Repository template for actions-packages-examples.
+Example for sending a repository dispatch and specifying a URL to `curl` in the virtual environment.